rong360/cdc/doc/english.md

 -   Supports all mysql field parsing

--   Automatically save the binlog location node, smooth upgrade and restart, data is not lost
+-   Automatically save the binlog position, smooth upgrade and restart, data is not lost

 -   Configure centralized management